dotnet/AspNetCore.Docs/aspnetcore/spa/angular.md

 ms.topic: article
 uid: spa/angular
 ---
-# Use the Angular project template (preview)
+# Use the Angular project template (release candidate)

 > [!NOTE]
-> This documentation is not about the released Angular project template. **This documentation is about the preview version of the Angular template.** We hope to ship the released version in early 2018.
+> This documentation is not about the released Angular project template. **This documentation is about the release candidate of the Angular template.** We hope to ship the released version in early 2018.

 The updated Angular project template provides a convenient starting point for ASP.NET Core apps using Angular 5 and the Angular CLI to implement a rich, client-side user interface (UI).